mkn420/kelportfolio/README.md

 # kelportfolio
-made from html, tailwind css, Jquery, and JavaScript.
+Created with html, tailwind css, Jquery, and JavaScript.